lightpack/docs/models.md

 ```

 Defining your model in this manner gives you access to a number of utility
-methods to deal with a record in your `products` table.
+methods to deal with records in your `products` table.

 ## Read Data